AI IN PRODUCTION

 Structured Outputs Won't Save You: Building a Real Validation Layer for AI Agents

 JSON schema compliance is not the same as correctness.
-A perfectly structured response can still contain hallucinated emails, negative dollar amounts, or policy-violating content.
-Here's how to build a three-tier validation layer — schema, semantic, and business logic — using Instructor, Guardrails AI, and NeMo Guardrails.
+Here's how to build a three-tier validation layer — schema, semantic, and business logic — that actually catches what structured outputs miss.

 March 10, 2026 · 9 min read